Statistical analysis of self-similar conservative fragmentation chains: Introduction

-In Section 3, we construct estimators related to functionals of $\pi$ in the absolute continuous case.
-In the parametric case (Theorem \ref{lowerparametric}), we establish that the best achievable rate is $\varepsilon^{1/2}$ in the particular case of binary fragmentations, where a particle splits into two blocks at each step exactly.
-We construct a convergent estimator in a general setting (Theorem \ref{upperparametric}) with an error of order $\varepsilon^{1/2-\ell'(\pi)}$, for another $\ell'(\pi)>0$ that can be made arbitrarily small under appropriate assumptions on the density of $\pi$ near $0$ and $+\infty$.
-In the non-parametric case, we construct an estimator that achieves (Theorem \ref{upperbound}) a rate of the form $(\varepsilon^{1-\ell''(\pi)})^{s/(2s+3)}$, where $s>0$ is the local smoothness of the density of $\pi$, up to appropriate rescaling.
-Except for the factor $\ell''(\pi) >0$, we obtain the same rate as for ill-posed linear inverse problems of degree 1.
-We suggest a simple interpretation of this result in terms of the asymptotic form of ${\mathcal E}_\varepsilon$ in the discussion Section 4, appended with further remarks about Theorems \ref{rate empiricalmeasure}, \ref{upperparametric} and \ref{upperbound}.
+In Section \ref{sec3}, we give a rate of convergence for the empirical measure ${\mathcal E}_\varepsilon$ toward its limit in Theorem \ref{rate empiricalmeasure}, extending former results (under more stringent assumptions) of Bertoin and Martinez \cite{BertoinMartinez}.
+The rate is of the form $\varepsilon ^{1/2-\ell(\pi)}$, where $\ell(\pi)>0$ can be made arbitrarily small under suitable exponential moment conditions for $\pi$.
+We additionally consider the more realistic framework of observations with limited accuracy, where each fragment is actually known up to a systematic stochastic error of order $\sigma\ll\varepsilon$.
+We construct estimators related to functionals of $\pi$ in the absolutely continuous case.
+In the parametric case (Theorem \ref{lowerparametric}), we establish that the best achievable rate is $\varepsilon^{1/2}$, in the particular case of binary fragmentations, where a particle splits into two blocks at each step exactly.
+We construct a convergent estimator in a general setting (Theorem \ref{upperparametric}) with an error of order $\varepsilon ^{1/2-\ell'(\pi)}$ for another $\ell'(\pi)>0$ that can be made arbitrarily small under appropriate assumptions on the density of $\pi $ near $0$ and $+\infty$.
+In the nonparametric case, we construct an estimator that achieves (Theorem \ref{upperbound}) a rate of the form $(\varepsilon^{1-\ell ''(\pi)})^{s/(2s+3)}$, where $s>0$ is the local smoothness of the density of $\pi$, up to appropriate rescaling.
+Except for the factor $\ell''(\pi) >0$, we obtain the same rate as for ill-posed inverse problems of degree 1.

-An appendix (Section 6) recalls sharp results on the key renewal theorem from Sgibnev \cite{Sgibnev} that are used to derive Theorem \ref{rate empiricalmeasure}.